nricciardi/diagram/README.md

 1. Compute the overlap between the element bbox and the text bbox
    - If there is no overlap, compute the distance between the bboxes
 2. Based on the overlap (and possibly the distance) decide if there is a relation (e.g., the position of the text with respect to the element) or not
+   - The overlap is expressed as a percentage and compared with a (very high) threshold
+     - If the overlap is greater than the threshold -> inner text
+     - If the overlap is lower than the threshold -> outer_text
+     - If there is no overlap and the distance is lower than a (very low) threshold -> outer_text
+     - If there is no overlap and the distance is higher than a (very low) threshold -> discarded

 Problem: